 What STIs can cause infertility?

 Not everyone who gets chlamydia will encounter fertility issues — especially if they treated it early.
 That said, untreated chlamydia can lead to PID, which can cause infertility.
-That means fertility treatments like in vitro fertilization (IVF) may be necessary for women who want to become pregnant but are unable to do so due to previous chlamydia infection.
+That means fertility treatment like in vitro fertilization (IVF) may be necessary for women who want to become pregnant but are unable to do so due to previous chlamydia infection.
 IVF can be especially helpful in cases of tubal infertility.
 IVF is not always successful.

 Can chlamydia cause male infertility?